Dataherald/dataherald/README.md

 #### Get logs per db connection
-Once a database was scanned you can use this endpoint to retrieve the tables logs
+Once a database was scanned you can use this endpoint to retrieve the tables logs Set the `db_connection_id` to the id of the database connection you want to retrieve the logs from

 ```
 curl -X 'GET' \